BDC Hamburger Icon

 4. Employers should divide work and responsibilities among employees.

-As seen in the third principle, Taylor believed in the importance of team collaboration, with trust given to employees to carry out duties to the best of their abilities and the responsibility of training and optimizing processes given to managers.
-His theory had clear objectives: “Science, not rule of thumb.
-Harmony, not discord.
-Cooperation, not individualism.
-Maximum output, in place of restricted output.
-[And] the development of each [person] to [their] greatest efficiency and prosperity.”
+As seen in the third principle, Taylor believed in the importance of team collaboration.
+Trust should be given to employees to carry out duties to the best of their abilities; the responsibility of training and optimizing processes goes to managers.

 Criticisms of Taylor’s management theory

 While Taylor’s theory makes for more efficient workers, it does have some flaws.
-For example, many of the subtasks Taylor favored may be considered menial by some employees and could cause workers to feel like they’re part of an assembly line instead of creative contributors.
-Some critics have argued that Taylor’s writings are robotic and impersonal, while others have noted his framework’s lack of growth potential for individuals with advanced skills.
+For example, many of the subtasks Taylor favored may be considered menial by some employees; they could cause workers to feel like they’re part of an assembly line instead of creative contributors.
+Some critics have argued that Taylor’s writings are robotic and impersonal.
+Others have noted his framework’s lack of growth potential for individuals with advanced skills.

-Whenever his theory broke down in practice, Taylor would attribute the error to improper application, such as managers’ unwillingness to depart from inefficient traditional procedures and or their expectations that employees complete more work for the same pay.
+Whenever his theory broke down in practice, Taylor would attribute the error to improper application.
+Such a designation could include a manager’s unwillingness to depart from inefficient traditional procedures and/or their expectations that employees complete more work for the same pay.
 However, when Taylor’s practices are executed properly, improved productivity is still a valuable result.
 Depending on your industry, his theory could be a great addition to your business.

 FYIDid you know